fusecodecamp2017/LightingUpIOT/app/readme.md

 Its time for a few cool finishing touches on the project.
 One thing we want is when our Raspberry Pi starts we want it to run our program without us needing to type or even look at a screen.
 That would be nice.
 It turns out it isn't that difficult.
 Lets just follow the instructions on [this site](https://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up):

-    Make sure you are in the pi folder:
+    1. Make sure you are in the pi folder:
-        $ cd ~

-    Create a file and write a script to run in the file:
+        $ sudo vim /etc/init.d/iot

+    2. Type `i` to enter insert mode and paste or type the following:

+        (cd /home/pi/Documents/projects/LightingUpIOT/iot/; sudo nohup node index.js > /dev/null 2>&1 &)

+    3. Close and save by pressing `Shift` + `Z` + `Z`

+    4. Make the script executable with the following command:

-        $ sudo nano superscript
+        $ sudo chmod 755 /etc/init.d/iot

-    Save and exit: Ctrl+X, Y, Enter
-    Open up .bashrc for configuration:
+    5. Finally you are going to want to add it as a startup task with the following awesome command:

-        $ sudo nano .bashrc
+        $ sudo update-rc.d iot defaults

-    Scroll down to the bottom and add the line: ./superscript Save and exit: Ctrl+X, Y, Enter
+Say what? restart and it should now be running by default.
+Sweet!